 The Rijksmuseum: A Deep Dive

 A single great museum deserves more than a paragraph.
-The deep dive below covers the building's history, the structure of the collection, the canonical works, the lesser-visited highlights, and a practical visiting strategy.
+The Rijksmuseum in Amsterdam is the Dutch national museum for art and history and one of the most visited museums in the world, drawing well over two million visitors annually.
+The deep dive below covers the building's history, the structure of the collection, the canonical works, the lesser-visited highlights, and a practical visiting strategy for making the most of a day — or several.

 Pierre Cuypers's building